shiv19/shiv19.github.io/_posts/2017-09-15-how-to-fix-nativescript-google-maps-sdk-map-view-crash-inside-scroll-view.md

 comments: true
 category: [nativescript]
 tags: [nativescript-google-maps-sdk]
+description: Learn how to fix the app crash caused by using map view of nativescript-google-maps-sdk inside a TabView
 ---

 Learn how to fix the app crash caused by using map view of nativescript-google-maps-sdk inside a TabView